What's Left Unsaid? Detecting and Correcting Misleading Omissions in Multimodal News Previews: Appendix

 \subsection{Related Work}

-\paragraph{Evidence-based Fact Checking.} Most existing work~\cite{qi2024sniffer, li-etal-2025-cmie, he2025factguard, wu2025beyond,li2025imrrf,li2025drifting} leverages retrieved external evidence to assess whether an image–text pair is consistent with real-world facts.
+\paragraph{Evidence-based Fact Checking.} Capitalizing on the powerful capabilities of large language models (LLMs) across various tasks~\cite{wang2026mmcomet, ma2026attention, compselect, zhang2026stable}, recent studies~\cite{qi2024sniffer, li-etal-2025-cmie, he2025factguard, wu2025beyond,li2025imrrf,li2025drifting, zeng2026manipulation, ma2025graphing} predominantly rely on LLMs augmented with retrieved external evidence to evaluate whether image–text pairs align with real-world facts.
 SNIFFER~\cite{qi2024sniffer} fine-tunes LVLMs and incorporates external cues to verify authenticity.
 CMIE~\cite{li-etal-2025-cmie}, E2LVLM~\cite{wu2025e2lvlm}, and DiFaR~\cite{wan2025difar} improve cross-modal alignment and optimize evidence utilization.
 LRQ-FACT~\cite{lrq-fact} and LEMMA~\cite{xuan2024lemma} focus on enhancing retrieval to obtain more targeted evidence, thereby improving verification performance.Recent studies have also examined omissions, but primarily in the form of contextual omission.
 TRACER~\cite{tracer} and OmiGraph~\cite{OmiGraph} retrieve missing information to infer implied intent, yet they largely treat such omissions as auxiliary cues for fact-checking and are mostly confined to plain-text settings.

 Rather than verifying the factual veracity of the news preview, we focus on scenarios in which it is factually correct yet omits key information relative to the full news context, thereby inducing a shift in interpretation.